 When I was reviewing Cove, I was able to get everything set up in about 20 minutes, start to finish.
 That said, I have the same complaint about Cove that I do about SimpliSafe: Sometimes the command strips didn’t feel secure, so I screwed some of the components into my walls and door frames.
 The last thing you want is to wake up at 2 a.m. with your heart racing because a sensor popped off the wall and tripped your alarm.
 Trust me; it’s happened to me.

-When I put Alder to the test, I found that the system was essentially hassle-free.
+When we put Alder to the test, we found that the system was essentially hassle-free.
 It works right out of the box and doesn’t require you to put any holes in your walls or potentially electrocute yourself when trying to install a security camera.
-Don’t ask me how I know.
+Don’t ask us how we know.

 Pros & Cons: